 What are the dates, times and pricing?

 We offer trust-based sliding-scale pricing.
-This means we trust that you choose the pricing that best matches your privilege and financial circumstances.
+This means we trust that you choose the pricing that best matches the financial circumstances of your company or organization.
 The normal price reflects the true cost of this course.
-We use a social pricing method, which means that we rely on participants who can afford a higher participation price or “pay it forward ticket” for those with less privilege and financial means to participate.
-Any extra resources generated through this course will be used to support the non-profit activities of One Resilient Earth, including supporting young change-makers from marginalized backgrounds working towards climate resilience.
+Any resources generated through this course will be used to support the non-profit activities of One Resilient Earth, including supporting young change-makers from marginalized backgrounds working towards climate resilience.

-- Corporate/ Pay-it-forward rate (for those with financial stability and a readiness to support others in participating): €900
+- Corporate/Pay-it-forward rate (for those with financial stability and a readiness to support One Resilient Earth): €900 per person

 Which questions will be addressed during the workshops?

-- WEEK 1: Why you and why climate resilience?
+- Why climate resilience?
 We will explore why sustainability leaders and professionals need to integrate climate resilience knowledge, tools, and skills into their work today, and what may be holding them back from doing so.
 We will also highlight the multiple benefits in terms of health, equity, and long-term prosperity that stem from engaging with climate resilience.

-- WEEK 2: How can we nurture emotional and mental wellbeing while engaging with climate chaos?
+- How can we nurture emotional and mental wellbeing while engaging with climate chaos?
 Feeling and co-regulating emotions associated with climate catastrophes and change are a critical first step to fostering long-term climate resilience.
+They are also essential to limit burn out.
 We will share useful knowledge and practical tools for emotional and mental wellbeing as the basis for enhanced creativity and collaboration.

-- WEEK 6: How can we address the root causes of climate vulnerability?
-We will investigate how to work with and through the individual, collective and intergenerational trauma of facing colonial continuities and various systems of oppression.
+- How can we address the root causes of climate vulnerability?
+We will investigate how to work with and through the individual, collective and intergenerational trauma of colonial continuities and various systems of oppression.
 This enquiry is critical to supporting community-led and equity-centered resilience.

-- WEEK 7: How can we work with and for the more-than-human?
+- How can we work with and for nature?
 This topic sheds light on the synergies between ecosystem regeneration and climate resilience.
 We will also introduce ethical ways to learn from Indigenous Peoples’ knowledge systems.

-- WEEK 8: How to become the climate-resilience guides we need?
-We will take some time to compost some of our past actions and reflect on how to nurture long-term legacy.
-This will include assembling your own community of learning, care and purpose, and reflecting about the next steps in your own context.
+- How to become the climate-resilience leaders we need?
+We will reflect on our past actions and on opportuniies to nurture long-term legacy.
+This will include assembling your own community of learning, support and purpose, and reflecting about the next steps in your own context.

 Frequently Asked Questions